 Urban Forestry South - What's New

 Since its development at Agnes Scott College in 2014, the urban forest sustainability and management review (UFSMR) system continues to evolve and expand.
+Updates have been made to reflect use in Raleigh (NC) and Austin (TX), and at U&CF Coordinator meetings in Mobile (AL) and Charleston (SC).
 The most recent versions of documents and tools can be found at these links:

 NC stormwater managers evaluate wetlands in coastal watersheds.
 As reported in the Journal of Environmental Quality, "eight storms [were monitored] and showed that the Wade Park Wetland retained and/or removed 50 to 75% of the inflowing volume of runoff.
 The average load reduction for fecal coliform bacteria was 99%, with an overall concentration reduction of more than 90%".
 Additional studies look at wet detention pollution removal rates.

 Domains are geodatabase components designed to make GIS editing tasks faster and more accurate ensuring integrity of your database and reliability of all products derived from that data.
 Domains also “transfer” to ArcGIS Online (AGOL) providing field data collection (through ESRI Collector) with the same benefits as desktop operations.

 - Discuss domains in sufficient detail to illustrate their importance, and describes a workflow using ArcCatalog and ArcToolbox for domain creation, editing, and management.
 Click to download the PDF

 - Provides an example file geodatabase with feature classes, FGDB tables, and domains.
 Click to download the Zipped FGDB

 - An ArcGIS map document that is setup to load and use the FGDB.
 Click to download the ArcGIS Map Document